seonWKim/tinykv/commands.md

 - move between tab, windows: Ctrl + hjlk
 - split window vertically : :vsp
 - scroll up or down : Ctrl + u/d
+- navigate code:
+  - gd: go to definition
+  - gr: list of references
+  - gD: jump to the declaration of a symbol
+  - gi: go to implementation
+  - K : shows documentation and type information
+- Select all : gg + yG
+- delete All : gg + dG